 Select an existing Curve extraction from the drop-down menu.
 There are no additional settings available.
 Use this method if you want your curve to follow existing edges of your model or if your design requires a complex shaped curve that can only be realized using an external CAD tool.

 The curve will follow the intersection of the surface with the plane normal orthogonal to the local surface plane at the starting point.
-Only the
+Only the byplane and byexternalplane curve types can form closed curves.

 The curve will follow the shortest path along the surface.
 It can also be interpreted as a curve that is free from lateral forces when tension is applied on the curve.
 It is therefore commonly used in winding applications.